4kills/go-zlib/README.md

 - [x] zlib compression / decompression
 - [x] A variety of different `compression strategies` and `compression levels` to choose from
-- [x] Seamless interchangeability with the go standard zlib library
+- [x] Seamless interchangeability with the Go standard zlib library
 - [x] Alternative, super fast convenience methods for compression / decompression
-- [x] Benchmarks with comparisons to the go standard zlib library
+- [x] Benchmarks with comparisons to the Go standard zlib library
 - [ ] Custom, user-defined dictionaries
 - [ ] More customizable memory management
 - [x] Support streaming of data to compress/decompress data.